freedomjs/tutorial/content/03howfreedomworks.md

 is a quick interactive tutorial
 - TODO more

-It's also valuable to learn about developing "normal" (centralized) web applications. freedom.js requires thinking differently (especially about data storage and peer communication), but it's useful to understand both perspectives.
-There is actually a fair amount of skill overlap (understanding templates, network requests, etc.), and for many "real-world" use cases a hybrid approach of centralized and decentralized may be best.
+It's also valuable to learn about developing traditional (centralized) web applications. freedom.js requires thinking differently (especially about data storage and peer communication), but it's useful to understand both perspectives.
+There is a fair amount of skill overlap (understanding templates, network requests, etc.), and for many "real-world" use cases a hybrid approach of centralized and decentralized may be best.
 We will see this in the design of Dorabella, which pragmatically depends on centralized social networks as how most users keep track of and communicate with their friends.